-6.103 Existing vegetation forms an important part of the site's structure and the proposed development's character.
+6.104 Existing vegetation forms an important part of the site's structure and the proposed development's character.
 As with any proposed development, the retention and enhancement of existing vegetation should be a priority.

-6.104 The scheme has minimised the impact and loss of existing vegetation, limiting removal to where it is necessary to facilitate new infrastructure.
-This includes localised stretches of hedgerow removal to accommodate the new site access.
+6.105 The scheme has minimised the impact and loss of existing vegetation, limiting removal to where it is necessary to facilitate new infrastructure.
+This includes localised stretches of hedgerow removal to accommodate the two site access arrangements.